LS102-summer2023/project-prachetasyeri/writing/paper.md

 ---
 ## I. Abstract

-Currently, the assessment of pain is carried out by means of self-report, external observations, or physiological tests[15].
-Though not all patients are able to express their experience of pain, such aspatients in a coma or neonates[16].
-Patients may express several emotions that are not identitfied by humans which can be done by nonhuman observers, potentially aiding in diagnosis of diasease[17].
-There are seven types of human emotions shown to be universally recognizable across different cultures [14]: anger, disgust, fear, happiness, sadness, surprise, contempt.
-In recent years, the field of emotion detection has been prevelant.
-Using Machine Learning(ML) algorithms, emotions are being able to be detected from real-time videos.
-This research analyzes video feed (unimodal) which uses Convolutional Neural Networks(CNN)- a deep learning techniqueto detect emotion in patients during a virtual consultation.
-This strives to help medical practitioners understand their patients emotions which could help in their diagnosis of disease.
-Aditionally, Python libraries such as Keras, Tenosorflow in building of the prototype and used Cascade Classifier.
-The present study aims to see if these implementations of Computer vision(CV) in virtual consultations between doctors and patients is feasible and improves medical care.
+Currently, assessment of pain occurs through self-report, external observations, or physiological tests[15].
+Not all patients can express their experience of pain, such as patients in a coma or neonates[16].
+Patients may express several emotions that are unidentified by humans that can be detected by nonhuman observers, potentially aiding in the diagnosis of disease [17].
+There are six types of human emotions shown to be universally recognizable across different cultures [14]: anger, disgust, fear, happiness, sadness, and surprise.
+In recent years, the field of emotion detection has been prevalent.
+Using Machine Learning (ML) algorithms, emotions can be detected from real-time videos.
+The research analyzes video feed (unimodal) that uses Convolutional Neural Networks(CNN)- a deep learning technique to detect emotions in patients during a virtual consultation.
+This strives to help medical practitioners understand their patients' emotions which could help in their diagnosis of disease.
+Additionally, Python libraries such as Keras, and TensorFlow in the building of the prototype and used Cascade Classifier.
+The present study aims to see if Computer vision(CV) can be used to identify emotions and pain in virtual consultations between medical practitioners and patients is feasible and can improve medical care.

 ## II.
 Motivation
 During the COVID-19 pandemic, my grandfather was diagnosed with Alzheimer's and Leukemia.
-As he was in a weakened state of health, Coronavirus exposure would have been undesirable to his health. ()Wondering if we could engage in online consultations with his doctors.
-Although possible, online sessions would not be an adequate method compared to face-to-face interactions. ()Speculating ways in which online consultation between doctors and patients could be improved to help in the diagnosis of diseases and be more effective.
-If online consultations were more reliable, here are a few ways the [] public would benefit:
+As he was in a weakened state of health, coronavirus exposure would have been undesirable to his health.
+Online consultations with his doctors would have been desirable.
+Although possible, online sessions would not be effective compared to face-to-face interactions.
+I wondered ways in which online consultation between doctors and patients could be improved to help in the diagnosis of diseases and be more effective.
+If online consultations were more reliable, here are a few ways the patients would benefit:

-1. Patients may have a primary doctor whom they see regularly and such a doctor would be familiar with their medical history.
+  ◦ Patients may have a primary doctor whom they see regularly and such a doctor would be familiar with their medical history.
 In these cases, the patient would be able to consult their preferred doctor over the Internet and have a just as effective consultation.

-2. Accessibility of medical services would be increased and would benefit patients without easy access to good medical services.
-They would be able to reach a qualified doctor and get treated remotely.[]
+  ◦ Accessibility of medical services would be increased and would benefit patients without easy access to good medical services.
+They would be able to reach a qualified doctor and get treated remotely.

-3. Patients would be able to get multiple opinions from doctors with completely different perspectives.
+  ◦ Patients would be able to get multiple opinions from doctors with completely different perspectives.
 This could include doctors from different backgrounds, qualifications, and doctors from different countries.

-4. According to World Health Organization(WHO) as of 2020, there were 53.52 physicians per 100,000 people in the Austria whereas in Chad there were only 0.6 physicians per 100,000 people.
-If online consultations are feasible, the ratio of physicians to patients would be drastically increased improving the medical state of the world. []
+  ◦ According to World Health Organization[20] as of 2020, there were 53.52 physicians per 10,000 people in Austria whereas in Chad there were only 0.6 physicians per 10,000 people.
+If online consultations are feasible, the ratio of physicians to patients would be drastically increased improving the medical state of the world.

 ## III.
 Review of Literature

-  Based on clinical study 862 inpatients and 115 nurses, researchers proved that Caregivers are often inaccurate in their pain assessments and tend to misjudge pain especially in the case of symptom uncertainty[19].
-Research on emotion detection mainly emcompassed of static images and text.
-Only recently emotion detection has been researched with respect real-time video and can be implemented in several fields.
-Fernando Alonso-Martin et al.[1]  have used a multimodal user-emotion detection system for social robots.
-Using emotion detection information from the user, the interaction beeween the robot and user makes its way towards a more probable interaction and allows the robot the dialog to adapt.
-Additionally they have used emotions to understand the degree of confidence projected by the user[1].
+  Based on a clinical study of 862 inpatients and 115 nurses, researchers proved that Caregivers are often inaccurate in their pain assessments and tend to misjudge pain, especially in the case of symptom uncertainty[19].
+Research on emotion detection mainly encompasses static images and text.
+Only recently emotion detection has been researched concerning real-time video and can be implemented in several fields.
+Fernando Alonso-Martin et al. [1] have used a multimodal user-emotion detection system for social robots.
+Using emotion detection information from the user, the interaction between the robot and the user makes its way towards a more probable interaction and allows the robot the dialog to adapt.
+Additionally, they have used emotions to understand the degree of confidence projected by the user.

-  Furthermore, Ayman Altameem et al. []  has researched using a Support Vector Machine(SVM) model which was connected to the vehicles electronics to detect if the driver is drowsy, angered or there is any sudden change in emotion.
+  Furthermore, Ayman Altameem et al. [2] have researched using a Support Vector Machine(SVM) model which was connected to the vehicle's electronics to detect if the driver is drowsy, angered, or if there is any sudden change in emotion.
 This allows the model to identify if they are driving safely and if not, alerts the driver and slows the car down.
-The algorithm was tested with several different parameters including different levels of light intenisty and various distances between the camera and subject[2].
-Bartlett et al. []  analysed the use of computer vision (CV) and pattern regognition to understand if computers could distinguish between genuine and false pain expresssions.
-THe researches experimented on videos of genuine pain versus those of false pain.
-Computer Expression Regognition Tool box(CERT) analyzed the videos and showed significant improvements in accuracies of detecting false pain in comparison to human examine[3].
+The algorithm was tested with several different parameters including different levels of light intensity and various distances between the camera and subject.
+Bartlett et al. [3] analyzed the use of computer vision (CV) and pattern recognition to understand if computers could distinguish between genuine and false pain expressions.
+The researchers experimented with videos of genuine pain versus those of false pain.
+Computer Expression Recognition Toolbox (CERT) analyzed the videos and showed significant improvements in accuracies of detecting false pain in comparison to human examination.

-  In [4] Convolutional Neural Network(CNN) were used to examine real-time emotions from facial expressions [] .
-In the authors game, CNN was deployed to an input video stream to capture the users facial expression allowing them to control the game using their face.
-The facial changes detected would then be proccessed, decreasing quick facial variations and other noise.
-Gkikas et al. []  analyze different automatic methods to asses pain based on deep learning methods.
+  Convolutional Neural Networks (CNN) were used to examine real-time emotions from facial expressions [4].
+In the author's game, CNN was deployed to an input video stream to capture the user's facial expression allowing them to control the game using their face.
+The facial changes detected would then be processed, decreasing quick facial variations and other noise.
+Gkikas et al. [6]  analyze different automatic methods to asses pain based on deep learning methods.
 They identified one hundred ten publications and sorted them by the number of channels and if the temporal dimension was used.
-The results showed several multimodal approaches for auomatic pain estimation and observed significant improvements when temporal exploitation of modalities was used.
-One method discussed in the paper was vision based temporal exploitation which used CNN for the model.
-This paper analyses a prototype which also used CNN and deep learning.
+The results showed several multimodal approaches for automatic pain estimation and observed significant improvements when temporal exploitation of modalities was used.
+One method discussed in the paper was a vision based temporal exploitation which used CNN for the model.
+This paper analyses a prototype that also used CNN and deep learning.

-Although, emotion detection has been researched upon in several other fields, can it be linked to degree of pain felt by patients and be conveyed to the physician so they can act accordingly?
+  Although, emotion detection has been researched in several other fields, can it be linked to the degree of pain felt by patients and be conveyed to the physician so they can act accordingly?

 ## IV.
 Goals of the Project

-The following are what the project entails and what is aimed to be analyzed or discussed.
+The following is what the project entails and what is aimed to be analyzed or discussed.

    ◦ To correlate emotion and pain detection using CNN and deep learning models

-   ◦ Understand if this method is feasible to aid in diagnosis of diseases in virtal consulations
+   ◦ Understand if this method is feasible to aid in the diagnosis of diseases in virtual consultations

    ◦ If it is feasible, can the quality and accessibility of medical services improve?